parsiya/parsiya.net/content/page/CheatSheet.markdown

 -----------

 <a name="sublime-text-3"></a>
+<a id="sublime-text-3"></a>
 ## Sublime Text 3
 Tips for using the Sublime Text 3 editor.

 <a name="fix-margo-build-failed-for-gosublime-on-windows"></a>
+<a id="fix-margo-build-failed-for-gosublime-on-windows"></a>
 ### Fix "MarGo build failed" for GoSublime on Windows
 GoSublime's executable has Go version in it.
-In most cases, it cannot grab the version on Windows machine and as a result the build will fail like this:
+In most cases, it cannot grab the version on Windows and the build will fail like this:

 ```
 MarGo: MarGo build failed